-- 1 What types of form fields can you create with InDesign CS6? - 2 What kind of form field provides a drop-down menu with a list of predefined choices? - 3 What actions can you assign to a button in a document that will be exported as Adobe PDF (Interactive)? - 4 You've created an InDesign document with form fields, and you want the exported Adobe PDF (Interactive) document to be opened, completed, and submitted using Adobe Reader.
-What must you do?
+- 1 What types of form fields can you create with InDesign? - 2 What kind of form field provides a drop-down menu with a list of predefined choices? - 3 What actions can you assign to a button in a document that will be exported as Adobe PDF (Interactive)?

-- 1 You can create text fields, radio buttons, check marks, combo boxes, and signature fields. - 3 A combo box provides a drop-down menu with a list of choices. - 2 The following actions can be assigned to PDF buttons: Clear Form, Go To Next View, Go To Previous View, Open File, Print Form, Submit Form, and View Zoom. - 4 Open the exported PDF file in Acrobat X Pro and choose File > Save As > Reader Extended PDF.
+- 1 You can create text fields, radio buttons, check marks, combo boxes, and signature fields. - 3 A combo box provides a drop-down menu with a list of choices. - 2 The following actions can be assigned to PDF buttons: Clear Form, Go To Next View, Go To Previous View, Open File, Print Form, Submit Form, and View Zoom.